 Two of the best, if not the two best golfers in IU history have played under the watchful eye of Coach Mayer.
-Current PGA Tour member Jeff Overton played from 2002-05 while Jorge Campillo recently graduated in 2009.
-Overton and Campillo own the highest career scoring averages in school history and combind for four All-American recognitions.
+Current PGA Tour member Jeff Overton played from 2002-05 while Jorge Campillo graduated in 2009.
+Overton and Campillo own the best career scoring averages in school history and combined for four All-American recognitions.
 In addition, Overton and Campillo are two of the five golfers in conference history to win back-to-back Big Ten Player of the Year accolades.

 Both Hoosier greats totaled nine Big Ten Player of the Week honors in their four years as Hoosiers, tied for the most weekly awards in Big Ten history.

 Mayer, the 2008 Midwest Region Coach of the Year, guided the Hoosiers to their best NCAA finish since 1980 when IU finished 21st in 2008.
-Campillo tied for second place in the country by shooting a 1-over-par 289.
+Campillo tied for second place in the country by shooting a 1-over-par 289 at the NCAA Championship.

 Mayer was named the Midwest Region Coach of the Year in 2006 as well.
 He was also recognized as the Big Ten Coach of the Year that season after leading the Hoosiers to their third consecutive NCAA Regional appearance.

-Mayer has had at least one all-conference selection each of his first 12 seasons.
+Mayer registered at least one all-conference selection each of his first 12 seasons.
 Alex Martin joined Campillo on the 2009 All-Big Ten team.
 Martin was also named to the 2010 All-Big Ten squad.